dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 During Public Preview, the dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise). <br></br><br></br>

-Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated partner tool to import metric definition.<br></br><br></br>
+dbt Core CLI users can define metrics in their dbt Core projects and calculate them using macros from the metrics package.
+To use the dbt Semantic Layer integrations, users will need to have a dbt Cloud.</br><br></br>

 Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API.<br></br><br></br>

-dbt Core CLI users can define metrics in their dbt Core projects and calculate them using macros from the metrics package.
-To use the dbt Semantic Layer integrations, users will need to have a dbt Cloud. </div></div>
+ Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated partner tool to import metric definition.</div> </div></div>
 </details>
 <details>
     <summary>Is there a dbt Semantic Layer discusssion hub?</summary>